Kazuma Takakura

 Presented at 22nd IIOC, EARIE 2024, 2024 Conference on Network Science and Economics, Workshop on Networks and Development 2024.

-This study examines an efficient policy for accelerating research and development (R&D) in technology developing firms.
+This study examines an efficient policy for accelerating research and development (R&D) in technology-developing firms.
 To find an efficient R&D subsidy allocation, I estimate the degree of knowledge spillovers through collaborative research networks among firms.
 I address the interdependence of the R&D efforts and the choice of collaborators by constructing a two-stage model in which firms first decide their R&D investments and then choose collaborators in the second stage.
 Structural estimation provides the estimates of the magnitudes of spillover effects and determinants of its collaboration partners.
 I also find that when the network structure is treated exogenously, the spillover effects are estimated to be smaller between 8% and 18% than when endogenous network changes are considered.
 Counterfactual analysis reveals that subsidy allocation targeting firms currently involved in a lot of collaborations is more efficient, both in terms of promoting R&D investment and intense collaboration.

 Rise and Fall of New Technology: Quasi-experimental Evidence from a Developing Country [Link]